kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

 * By default, attached EBS volume is not deleted.
 ![001-delete-on-termination-attr.png](./images/001-delete-on-termination-attr.png)

+## EBS use cases

+* Operating systems: Boot and root volumes can be used to store an operating system.
+The root device for an instance launched from an Amazon Machine Image (AMI) is typically an EBS volume.
+These are commonly referred to as EBS-backed AMIs.
+* Databases: As a storage layer for databases running on Amazon EC2 that will scale with your performance needs and provide consistent and low-latency performance.
+* Enterprise applications: Amazon EBS provides high availability and high durability block storage to run business-critical applications.
+* Big data analytics engines: Amazon EBS offers data persistence, dynamic performance adjustments, and the ability to detach and reattach volumes, so you can resize clusters for big data analytics.

+## EBS volume types

+* SSD (solid-state drives) volumes: SSDs are used for transactional workloads with frequent read/write operations with small I/O size.
+* HDD (hard-disk drives) volumes: HDDs are used for large streaming workloads that need high throughput performance.

+**Both do not support EBS Multi-attach.**

+## Amazon EBS benefits

+* HA: When you create an EBS volume, it is automatically replicated in its Availability Zone to prevent data loss from single points of failure.
+* Data persistence: Storage persists even when your instance doesn’t.
+* Data encryption: **When activated by the user**, all EBS volumes support encryption.
+* Flexibility: EBS volumes **support on-the-fly changes**.
+Modify volume type, volume size, and input/output operations per second (IOPS) capacity without stopping your instance.
+* Backups: Amazon EBS provides the ability to create backups of any EBS volume.

 ## EBS - snapshots (backup)

 * EBS snapshots are stored on S3
+  * The backups are stored redundantly in multiple Availability Zones using Amazon S3
-* incremental snapshots
+* Incremental snapshots
+  * For example, if you have 10 GB of data on a volume and only 2 GB of data have been modified since your last snapshot, only the 2 GB that have been changed are written to Amazon S3.
-* make a snapshot (backup) of you EBS volume at point in time
+* Make a snapshot (backup) of you EBS volume at point in time
-* not necessary to detach volume to do snapshot, but recommended
+* Not necessary to detach volume to do snapshot, but recommended
-* can copy snapshots across AZ or Region
+* Can copy snapshots across AZ or Region

 ![002-ebs.png](./images/002-ebs.png)